Heating and Cooling FAQs

 Yes, it certainly should!
 Good heating and cooling, with the right type of system, is more important than the average homebuyer realizes.
 No matter how perfect the home, convenient the layout, or magnificent the view, all will be useless if you are not completely comfortable.
 Good heating and cooling not only brings you proper and complete indoor comfort year round, but it also contributes to family health and reasonable housekeeping maintenance costs.
 Since a good heating and cooling system is hidden by design, it is too frequently forgotten or not given the careful consideration it deserves.

 Why is it important to have regular maintenance on my home comfort system?

 You wouldn’t buy a brand-new car and expect to never have to put air in the tires, change the oil and check out any unusual noises, would you?
 Well, in the same way it is important to have regular inspections by one of our trained service professionals.
 If not maintained properly, even the best equipment could cause problems.

 Maintenance agreements are an easy and inexpensive way to protect your home, your family or your business from sudden failure of your system.
 You always want to be sure that your system is up and running when you need it on that first hot or cold day of each season!
 With our maintenance agreements, you’ll enjoy twice yearly annual season tune-ups, and as a maintenance customer, you receive discounts on parts as well.
 Also as a maintenance agreement customer, you receive priority response when you require a service call.

 How much does a maintenance agreement cost?

 Annual maintenance agreements start at just $139 per year, per unit.
 A very inexpensive way to protect your system from sudden failure and discomfort when the seasons change.
-Plus our service agreements are transferable and may increase the value of your home if you sell it!

 Why is my system freezing up?